klingj3/PythonScrabble/README.md

 `exchange <LETTERS>` exchanges the tiles in the string (here letters) at the expense of a turn.

 `7 7 R PYTHON` plays the word in the direction `R` for right (or `D` for down), starting at x, y, coordinates `7, 7`

+`define <WORD>` prints out the definition of a word.
+The English dictionary used is the best JSON dictionary I could find but is missing some common words.